Bltgn/DF-succubus/README.md

 * Embarking as dwarves?
 See "Selecting your race at the embark screen" above.
 * Upon reaching your site's edge, traders will "kidnap" their own pets, this has no consequenses to your fort.
 * Changing graphics in the Lazy Newb Pack deletes the mod, you'll have to reinstall it afterwards.
+* The game treat succubi blood as magma hot.
+Wounded succubi are likely to cause wildfires.
 * This has been made for an alpha version of dfhack, expect bugs.
 Save a lot and make backups.

 ## Contact ##